kbhalajiyadav/portfolio/content/project/supply-chain-automation/index.md

 I operated as the **Technical Lead**, bridging the gap between chemical domain knowledge and technical execution.

 ### A. Defining the "Chemical Logic" (Strategy)
-I engineered the standardization algorithm.
-Unlike a generic developer, I understood the nuances of chemical naming conventions.
+I spearheaded the standardization algorithm.
+Unlike a generic approach, I understood the nuances of chemical naming conventions.
 I defined the rulesets for mapping inconsistent trade names to verified **CAS Names**, ensuring scientific accuracy in the output.

 ### B. Containerizing the Workflow (Docker)
 To ensure operational continuity, I packaged the solution using **Docker**.
 This wasn't just about code; it was about **Process Reliability**.
 By containerizing the environment, I ensured that the standardization engine ran identically on every machine, immune to local configuration errors—critical for a regulated industrial environment.